regina-normal/regina/packaging/debian/README.txt

 Only the Debian packager(s) for Regina should need to use this directory.

-Move into the parent directory and type "make help" for details on building Regina for yourself.
+Move into the root source directory and type "make help" for details on building Regina for yourself.